schwebels/bonniethiel/content/home/experience.md

     location: Cleveland
     date_start: '1994-02-01'
     date_end: ''
+    description: >-
+      Since 2002 I have been a data analyst in the Tuberculosis Research Unit at CWRU.
+      My responsibilities include:
+      * statistical support for lab experiments, observational studies and clinical trials.
+      * project and data management: overseeing the collection, storage and analysis of study data.
+      * Programming in R and SAS
+      * Analysis of large -omics experiments utilizing the Linux computing cluster at CWRU
+      * Design and maintenance of REDCap databases

-    description: Since 2002 I have been a data analyst in the Tuberculosis Research Unit at CWRU.
-My responsibilities include statistical support for lab experiments, observational studies and clinical trials.
-I manage several projects and oversee the collection, storage and analysis of study data.
-I am proficient in R, SAS and Linux/Unix scripting languages and have experience using REDCap, OpenClinica and Access databases.
-From 1994 to 2002 I worked as a statisical geneticist in the department of Population and Quantitative Health Sciences at CWRU.
+      From 1994 to 2002 I worked as a statistical geneticist in the department of Population and Quantitative Health Sciences at CWRU where I performed:
+      * genetic analysis of familial and population-based traits including bipolar disorder, prostate cancer, and hypertension
+      * candidate gene and genome-wide SNP, linkage and haplotype analysis

   - title: Research technician
     company: Cleveland Clinic